-At The Hills Private Hospital we are committed to providing evidencebased clinical care in line with current best practice guidelines and of the highest possible standard.
-We have a strong commitment to clinical learning and development of future healthcare professionals.
-We support a range of educational programs at The Hills Private Hospital, with strong links to universities and the vocational sector.
+At The Hills Private Hospital we are committed to providing evidence-based clinical care in line with current best practice guidelines and of the highest possible standard.
+We have a strong commitment to clinical learning and development of future health care professionals.
+We support a range of educational programs and have strong links to universities and the vocational sector.
 Accordingly, you may at times be aware of, or be attended to, by student or trainee nurses, or allied health students.
 Student nurses at The Hills Private Hospital are ALWAYS here on a supernumerary basis (additional to the permanent, qualified workforce), and are always fully supervised by qualified nurses and educators.
 However, if at any time you would prefer not to have a student involved in your care, please do not hesitate to let us know.
 Your comfort and safety is always our first priority.